sparkernerd/crash-course-js-blackjack/README.md

   * Be sure to check to see if they have BlackJack each time they hit a card!

 ### Good Luck!

+### Want to skip to the end?

+If you want to peek at one possible solution, [check out the `solution` branch by clicking here](https://github.com/TIYDC/crash-course-js-blackjack/blob/solution/blackjack.js).